 Hide and seek.
 Smuggle finely chopped vegetables into pizza toppings, spaghetti sauce, macaroni cheese or burgers.

 Make it special.
-Top a really colourful fruit salad with a spoonful of low-fat yogurt or sprinkle it with zero calorie sugar alternatives like SPLENDA®.
+Top a really colourful fruit salad with a spoonful of low-fat yogurt or sprinkle it with low calorie sugar alternative such as SPLENDA® Granulated.

 Make it fun.
 Get them making pictures on plates using fruit shapes, and filling melon boats with smaller fruit like strawberries and blueberries.